 "She’s likable, messy, a little goofy and untamed.
 She’s also nothing like Kate Kane, the woman who wore the batsuit before her.
 With no one in her life to keep her on track, Ryan spent years as a drug-runner, dodging the GCPD and masking her pain with bad habits.
 A girl who would steal milk for an alley cat could also kill you with her bare hands, Ryan is the most dangerous type of fighter: highly skilled and wildly undisciplined.
 An out lesbian.
 Athletic.
 Raw.
 Passionate.
 Fallible.
 And very much not your stereotypical All-American hero."

-We finally have a first look at what Leslie will look like in the Batwoman costume!
+A first look revealed what Leslie will look like in the Batwoman costume!
 Take a peak at what it looks like below!

 Speaking at ATX TV's virtual festival (via Deadline), showrunner Caroline Dries addressed the choice to replace Kate instead of recasting Ruby Rose.